sts10/tidy/readme.markdown

             Force overwrite of output file if it exists

     -g, --ignore-metadata <IGNORE_METADATA>
             Ignore metadata after first given delimiter.
-Accepts delimiter string like ','.
-User can write out "space" or "tab" for convenience.
+Accepts delimiter character like ','.
+            Maximum of one character.
+Use 't' for tab and 's' for space.
 Treats anything before first instance of delimiter as the "word".
 Only works with word removals, not word modifications (like to lowercase)

     -h, --homophones <HOMOPHONES_LIST>
             Path(s) to file(s) containing homophone pairs.
 There must be one pair of homophones per